The Power Of Pride At Facebook

 Pride in the company is an engine of engagement.
 As Voltaire put it, “We are rarely proud when we are alone.”
 When we feel connected to something bigger than ourselves, we bring more of ourselves to work.
 We feel a sense of ownership at the office.
 It’s not just the place we work—it’s a part of who we are.

-Adam Grant is a Wharton professor and the author of Originals and Give and Take.
-Lori Goler is the head of people at Facebook, Janelle Gale is the head of HR business partners at Facebook, and Brynn Harrington is the head of people growth programs at Facebook.
+Lori Goler is the head of people at Facebook, Janelle Gale is the head of HR business partners at Facebook, Brynn Harrington is the head of people growth programs at Facebook, and Adam Grant is a Wharton professor and the author of Originals and Give and Take.